Mount Everest: Height, Location, Facts And More

 Mental Fortitude and Resilience

 The days will be tougher at the high altitude once you cross the Everest base camp.
-Climbers need to prepare mentally to face the stress, isolation and physical discomfort.
+Climbers need to prepare mentally to face the stress, isolation, and physical discomfort.
 Climbers need to face unexpected situations and learn the skills to quickly solve problems.
-Proper mountaineering skills and a positive mindset is required to reach the summit.
+Proper mountaineering skills and a positive mindset are required to reach the summit.

 Essential Gear and Logistics